ElijahOluwasegun/recipe-page-coding-challenge/README-template.md

 }
 ```

-I also got to learn how the nth-child works, as seen here below:
+I also explored the nth-child selector for styling specific table columns:

 ```css
 td:nth-child(1) {